 Veterinarian daughter and son-in-law, Angela McDowell Collins and Jon Collins, have been at the forefront of Locust Level Farm’s intensive AI and embryo transfer program.
 Their invaluable contribution to the family business has helped maintain herd health and success.

 The new Farmer of the Year was selected for the honor by three judges who visited his farm and the farms of the other state winners in early August of this year.
-The judging panel included Cary Lightsey of Lake Wales, FL, the overall winner of the award in 2009; John McKissick, long-time University of Georgia agricultural economist at Athens, GA; and David Wildy of Manila, AR, the overall winner of the award in 2016.
+The judging panel included Cary Lightsey of Lake Wales, Florida, the overall winner of the award in 2009; John McKissick, long-time University of Georgia agricultural economist at Athens, Georgia; and David Wildy of Manila, Arkansas, the overall winner of the award in 2016.

 John Miller, President of Swisher International, Inc., of Jacksonville, Florida, praised McDowell for his farming accomplishments.
 “Mike is an outstanding farmer who took a unique path to build his operation over the years and become a role model for others who want to farm,” said Miller.
 “It is an honor for our company and our Swisher Sweets cigar brand to recognize Mike and his family for their farming accomplishments.”